-On April 2, 2019, the Company issued \$400.0 million of its 3.600% Senior Notes due April 15, 2029.
+On April 2, 2019, the Company issued \$400.0 million of its 3.600% Senior Notes due April 15, 2029, with interest on the notes payable on April 15 and October 15 of each year, commencing on October 15, 2019.
+The notes are redeemable at the applicable redemption price, subject to the terms described in the indenture for the notes.
+However, the notes may not be redeemed prior to April 15, 2022 without approval from the Bermuda Monetary Authority (the "BMA") and may not be redeemed at any time prior to their maturity if enhanced capital requirements, as established by the BMA, would be breached immediately before or after giving effect to the redemption of such notes, unless, in each case, the Company replaces the capital represented by the notes to be redeemed with capital having equal or better capital treatment as the notes under applicable BMA rules.
+The notes contain various covenants including limitations on mergers and consolidations, and restrictions as to the disposition of, and the placing of liens on, the stock of designated subsidiaries.
 The net proceeds from this offering were used to repay, in full, the \$200.0 million outstanding under the Company's revolving credit facility at March 31, 2019, which the Company used to partially fund the purchase price for the TMR Stock Purchase, and the remainder of the net proceeds will be used for general corporate purposes.
 See "Note 3.
-Acquisition of Tokio Millennium Re" for additional information regarding the acquisition of the TMR Group Entities and "Note 17.
-Subsequent Events" for additional information regarding the issuance, subsequent to March 31, 2019, of the Company's 3.600% Senior Notes Due 2029.
+Acquisition of Tokio Millennium Re" for additional information related to the acquisition of the TMR Group Entities.